Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-4.md

 Add widget.png which is our static image for a test widget in image column of table.

 ## 40-014 Working on database functions
+When you have an id in go, go likes it to be both capital, so: ID.

+You can use backticks to put string in multiple lines like in sql statements.

 ## 41-015 Inserting a new transaction

 ## 42-016 Inserting a new order
+The transaction we save, will change it's status throughout the lifecycle of the actual full transaction where we're charging a credit card.

 ## 43-017 An aside_ fixing a problem with calculating the amount
 ## 44-018 Getting more information about a transaction
 ## 45-019 Customers